-END OF SECTION SECTION 12 24 00 - MOTORIZED AND MANUAL WINDOW SHADES
+SECTION 12 24 00 - WINDOW SHADES

-- .1 A Cash Allowance is included for the supply and installation of motorized and manually operated, full height, room darkening shades at exterior windows.

-- .2 Motorized window shades are required in the following areas:
+- .1 A Cash Allowance is included for the supply and installation of manually operated, full height, room darkening shades at exterior windows in Learning Commons at Monsignor Philip Coffey Catholic School. - .2 Remove and reinstall blinds and other window coverings indicated to be retained, which are removed to accommodate window work, under the general Contract.

-- .1 Cafeteria

-- .2 Foods Classroom

-- .3 Woodshop 121

-- .4 Photo Studio 123B

-- .5 Classroom 125

-- .6 Woodshop 127

-- .3 Manual window shades are required at new windows in all other rooms, except rooms with existing roller shades indicated to be retained.
-Blinds are not required in corridors or stairwells.

-- .4 Reference to windows includes all glazed openings, including aluminum windows and curtainwall.

-- .5 Reinstall blinds and other window coverings indicated to be retained, which are removed to accommodate window work, under the general Contract.